CDPR-Modding-Documentation/Cyberpunk-Modding-Docs/for-mod-creators/modding-guides/custom-icons-and-ui/adding-items-preview-images/README.md

 <figure><img src="../../../../.gitbook/assets/icon_tutorial_09_align_icons.png" alt=""><figcaption></figcaption></figure>

+4. Hide all other layers except your icons.
-4. Now save the image as a `.png` in the raw folder of your WolvenKit project.
+5. Now save the image as a `.png` in the raw folder of your WolvenKit project.
-5. Import the `.png` into your WolvenKit project with the `TEXG_Generic_UI` `TextureGroup` setting and make sure that `PremultiplyAlpha` is enabled.
+6. Import the `.png` into your WolvenKit project with the `TEXG_Generic_UI` `TextureGroup` setting and make sure that `PremultiplyAlpha` is enabled.

 ## Hooking up the inkatlas